Dive deeper!Use our Advanced Search

-The Office of Inspector General (OIG) released a report that found that more than 3/4 of beneficiaries receiving home and community-based services in assisted living facilities did not meet the program’s requirements.
+More than 3/4 of beneficiaries receiving home and community-based services in assisted living facilities did not meet the program’s requirements, according to an Office of Inspector General (OIG) report.

 In 2009, 35 Medicaid programs reported that they used waivers to cover different home and community-based services for about 54,000 beneficiaries in assisted living facilities at an annual cost of $1.7 billion.